This article covers backup procedures that must be used for different types of data including:

 Backing up files on ACFS

-For backing up and restoring files on ACFS use same tools and procedures that you would normally use for file-level backup and restore.
+For backing up and restoring files on ACFS use the same tools and procedures that you would normally use for file-level backup and restore.